• Skip to primary navigation

 • Working quickly, fold in the pistachios and dried cherries.

-• Pour the mixture into your prepared pan.
+• Pour mixture into your prepared pan.
 Press the divinity evenly into the pan using your hands or an offset spatula sprayed with vegetable oil.

 • Allow to rest for 1 hour before unmolding and cutting into desired pieces.